DawidCislo/Alternate-KiCad-Library/README.md

 "Sources" Contains catalogs and datasheets that are no longer widely accesible that were used for reference.

-"PCM_Releases" folder contains slimmed down and compressed package used by KiCAD's content manager.
+"PCM_Releases" folder contains legacy 2.0 package used by KiCAD's content manager.

->>>>>>> 9c79f0ff1474806faf1385cff85854b30e1de12f

 License: